+This article explains how to revoke a living trust in your estate plan and how to complete a Revocation of Living Trust Form.
 The first step in revoking a living trust is to remove all assets from the living trust and transfer them back to the name of the original settlor or settlors, also called the grantor or grantors, who created the trust.
 This step is essential and must be completed properly.
+You should have a licensed attorney prepare the paperwork necessary to revoke an estate planning trust.

 Depending on the amount of property in the trust, transferring property out of the living trust can be a big project.
 For example, if real estate is titled in the name of the trust, a deed will need to be created for each parcel of real estate documenting the transfer back to the settlor or grantor.
 Each deed must be filed and recorded with the appropriate county clerk’s office along with the required fees.
 Trust transfer deeds, quitclaim deeds, and other property deeds should be prepared by a licensed attorney.